 Included Activity: Chobe National Park Overnight Mobile Excursion

-DAY 3: Chobe National Park to Livingstone (Zambia) (Brunch / D)
+DAY 3: Chobe National Park to Livingstone (Zambia) (Brunch / Dinner)

-On returning to the camp at Kasane, everyone will get back onto the truck and continue to the town of Livingstone where there will be an opportunity in the afternoon to view the Falls from the Mosi-oa-Tunya National Park, Zambia, or take part in a sunset boat cruise on the Zambezi River - which is a fantastic photo opportunity.
+On returning to the camp at Kasane, everyone will get back onto the truck and continue to the town of Livingstone where there will be an opportunity in the afternoon to view the Falls from the Mosi-oa-Tunya National Park, Zambia, or take part in an optional sunset boat cruise on the Zambezi River - which is a fantastic photo opportunity.

 Optional Activity: Zambezi Sunset River Boat Cruise

 Day 4: Livingstone to Eastern Zambia (B / L / D)

 An early morning start sees the group heading north through southern Zambia passing through several towns and villages on the way.
 Prosperous during the copper boom in the 60s, Zambia developed infrastructure at the main mining and farming communities.
 After the decline of the copper industry the country was left virtually bankrupt and everything was left to fall into ruin.
 Foreign investment and a rise in the mining industry has seen Zambia begin to prosper again.
 The changes are evident in the cities where there are foreign stores, banks and imported cars, while the villages and smaller towns are still catching up.